Rafeee21/Rafeee21/README.md

 ---

-> My mission is to translate data into intelligent, actionable solutions.
-As an enthusiast in Machine Learning, Deep Learning, and Natural Language Processing, I focus on building pragmatic systems that solve real-world problems.

-As a Data Science undergraduate at Universitas Teknologi Yogyakarta with a **3.86 GPA**, I balance a strong academic foundation with active leadership as the **Head of Research and Technology (Ketua Keristek)**.
-I am passionate about the entire project lifecycle: from conducting data analytics and executing code in Jupyter environments, to building Convolutional Neural Network architectures.
+I am a Data Science student at the University of Technology Yogyakarta with a keen interest in Data Analytics, Machine Learning, and Deep Learning.
+I enjoy the learning process, from understanding fundamental concepts to applying them in practice, and I am constantly seeking opportunities to expand my knowledge.
+Beyond my academic studies, I have also developed my organizational skills by serving as the Head of the Research and Technology (Ristek) Division.
+This experience has taught me the value of collaboration, good communication, and team based problem solving.
+Currently, I am seeking opportunities to further my learning and apply my skills in a real world professional environment..

 ---